MScaramuzzi/Soil-Consumption-Ontology/index.md

 Starting from the latter of the two, we can see that it was modeled by using the well-known Logical ODP N-Ary relation in order to distinguish the various types of locations.
 This instantiation of the pattern has four subclasses represented by **:Nazione**, **:Regione**, **:Provincia**, **:Comune**, which are characterized by a hierarchical feature, determined by the Logical ODP **Transitive Reduction**.
 In particular, it is defined with two properties **:contains** and **:containsDirectly**, the former being transitive.

-*A **:PlaceCode** is associated to a **:Place**, and it can be released by any **:Organization** based on the country (ISTAT for Italy), this class was modeled in such a general way in order to make it independent of the country in which the ontology can be deployed on.
-An important feature of **:Place** is found in its **:Geometry**, which is a broader definition used to describe its geographical features which can vary from latitude and longitude to being a centroid, the specific implementation of this depends on how the **rdfs:Literal** is defined.*
+A **:PlaceCode** is associated to a **:Place**, and it can be released by any **:Organization** based on the country (ISTAT for Italy), this class was modeled in such a general way in order to make it independent of the country in which the ontology can be deployed on.
+An important feature of **:Place** is found in its **:Geometry**, which is a broader definition used to describe its geographical features which can vary from latitude and longitude to being a centroid, the specific implementation of this depends on how the **rdfs:Literal** is defined.

 To each **:Place** it is linked one or more :Collection of **:Indicator**.
-By using the Logical ODP **Property Chain**, if a **:Collection** is defined by a particular **:CollectionMetric**, the same metric is valid for the **:Indicator**, this feature is not meant to be used in our context, it is to generalize the ontology and facilitate its reuse in other domains of interest.(nei contesti di misurazioni???)
+By using the Logical ODP **Property Chain**, if a **:Collection** is defined by a particular **:CollectionMetric**, the same metric is valid for the **:Indicator**, this feature is not meant to be used in our context, it is to generalize the ontology and facilitate its reuse in other similar domains of interest.

 **:Indicator** itself is another application of the **N-Ary relation** pattern.
 The rationale behind this choice is that we needed to model a process that involved many classes at the same time.
 Any entity of **:Indicator** is provided with a **:atTime** relation, connected to a **:TimeEntity** that could be either an **:Instant** or a time **:Interval**.
 This design choice was made because we wanted to generalize the concept of time related to a particular indicator.
 As it was explained in the previous paragraph, an indicator is provided with a **:Metric** that represents the general type of measure an indicator is associated with (could be hectares, percentage, square meters etc.).